qeeg/cpp-io/README.md

 * There is no way to convert integers from native endianness to specific endianness and vice versa.
 There is an `std::byteswap` proposal but it doesn't solve the general case because C++ allows systems that are neither big nor little endian.
 * There is no easy way to convert floating point number from native represenation to ISO/IEC/IEEE 60559 and vice versa.
 This makes makes portable serialization of floating point numbers very hard on non-IEC platforms.

-While the author thinks that having endianness and floating point convertion functions available publicly.
-They leave them as implementation details in this paper.
+While the author thinks that having endianness and floating point convertion functions available publicly is a good idea, they leave them as implementation details in this paper.

 Thoughts on [Boost.Serialization](https://www.boost.org/doc/libs/1_69_0/libs/serialization/doc/index.html):